Welcome to the Official Colorado Variety Testing Program!

-Sally is Director of the Crops Testing Program in the Dept. of Soil and Crop Sciences.
+Sally is the Director of the Crops Testing Program in the Dept. of Soil and Crop Sciences.
 She first joined the program in 2010 as a graduate research assistant, and then as a Research Agronomist after finishing graduate school in 2012.
-She handles variety trial entries and works with fellow researchers, seed company representatives, and commodity groups.
-She also sets up trials, helps with planting and harvest, manages and analyzes harvest data, and publishes trial results and annual crop reports.
+She is responsible for developing and maintaining a strong, innovative, research program in crop production management relevant to the needs of producers in Colorado.
+She delivers and participates in crop production extension programs and publishes research trial results in addition to other relevant extension content.

 Sally earned her M.S. degree in Soil and Crop Sciences in 2012 from CSU where she studied agronomic factors that affect grain sorghum yield and maturity in Northeast Colorado.
 She obtained her B.S. in Soil and Crop Sciences from CSU in 2009.
 Sally grew up in eastern Colorado and decided to study agronomy after working as a research intern for a seed company.
 She works out of the Washington County Extension Office in Akron, CO.
 Sally is a Certified Crop Advisor.

 181 Birch Ave